DMGW-Goethe/FBS-Solver/README.md

 ## The C++ structure

 The file structure is as follows:
- - `vector.hpp`: Defines a simple wrapper of a boost::vector for (mathematical) vectors
+ - `vector.hpp`: Defines a simple wrapper of a boost::vector for (mathematical) vectors.
+ - `utilities.hpp`: Collection of some utility functions that may be used in other files.
  - `integrator.hpp`: Includes a Runge-Kutta-45-Fehlberg integrator that is accurate to 5th order with variable step size.
-The integrator allows to define events with an event_condition that will be checked for during the integration
+The integrator allows to define events with an event_condition that will be checked for during the integration.
+Additional helber functions related to integrtion are also included.
  - `eos.hpp`: Defines a model for different Equations of State.
-Preimplemented are a Polytropic EoS and a Causal EoS.
-Additional EoS can be read from files.
+Preimplemented are a Polytropic EoS, a Causal EoS and an effective bosonic EoS for a massive self-interacting complex scalar field.
+Additional tabulated EoS can be read from files.
  - `nsmodel.hpp`: Gives a base class for a star described by differential equations.
  - `fbs.hpp` The FermionBosonStar class gives the logic and differential equations for an FBS in equilibrium.
  - `fbstln.hpp`: The FBSTLN class extends the functionality to pertubations as described in the paper.
 The general idea is to first create a FermionBosonStar instance and integrate the equilibrium state, and from there create an instance of the TLN class to extend the computation.
 There are two conventions implemented, check the econvention branch.
+ - `ns_twofluid.hpp`: The NS_TWOFLUID class describes a star consisting of two minimally coupled fluids (each with their own EoS) in equilibrium.
+ - `fbs_twofluid.hpp`: A class derived from NS_TWOFLUID.
+Features custom initial conditions to use it together with the effective bosonic EoS.
  - `mr_curves.hpp`: Defines functions to calculate lists of FBS with OMP support and write them to file.
  - `plotting.hpp`: Allows to plot single integrations of stars.
 Only for debugging purposes, superseeded by the pyfbs implementation.
  - `matplotlibcpp.hpp`: For aforementioned debugging purposes.
 Generally not used, only if specified in Makefile.
 Does not work together with pyfbs.
 See at the end for more info.